martindbp/merkl/README.md

 ## Nodes

-A Python function can be turned into a pipline node by the use of the `merkl.node` decorator:
+A Python function can be turned into a pipline task by the use of the `merkl.task` decorator:

 ```
-from merkl import node
+from merkl import task

-@node
+@task
 def my_function(input_value):
     return 2 * input_value
 ```